top of page

 If you signed up to serve as a volunteer on regatta day, be sure to sign in at the boat ramp before going to the grandstand.
 This signup station is staffed by VASRA.

 There is a trail to the grandstand that can be found near the boathouse near the docks.
-Another trail to the Grandstand begins just inside the main gate (in Lot C).
+Another trail to the Grandstand begins just inside the main gate (in the "C" lot).
 The one-mile trip to the grandstand covers steep hills and unpaved trails, and takes 15-20 minutes to walk.

 The Grandstand